deoktr/pof/README.md

 - enable **automation**: automate the whole process, to produce numerous variant of the payload
 - have **fun**: because it's always fun to see what's possible to do with Python

 Python is not exactly the best language to create payloads with, especially for Windows if the interpreter is not already installed.
-This project was made for learning, and discovering new ways of bypassing security, of obfuscating the same code, it's a great way to test obfuscations techniques.
+This project was made for learning, and discovering new ways of bypassing security, it's a great way to test obfuscations techniques.

 This project could also give you ideas to implement in other languages, such as powershell where it would make sens to obfuscate the source code.
 Or in C, C#, C++, Go or Rust where it would make sens to stage payloads, compress them, encrypt them and obfuscate strings.